thigg/ledsonnodezero/README.md

  ## Development

+ ### Frontend
+ - the pug source is in `views`.
+The express webserver compiles it automatically to html during startup.
+For further information look at pugjs.org
+ - You can serve static files like the `code.js` via the public folder.
+ - in `public/code.js` lies an example which allows to convert images to the hexstring for the led.
+You can use it  by creating a file input on the page an call the according function via the onchange attribute.
  ### JavaScript
  - `/api` in `routes ledapi.js` defines a rest api, which can be used to control the LEDs via REST.
 The current implementation has a `/api/show` endpoint, which takes the colors as hex string.
 6 Characters per color.
  - `views/index.pug` is the pug/jade definition of the website.
 Currently it shows 2 buttons to controll the two sample functions.